 We feel a sense of social responsibility, not only for our employees, but also for others outside our company.

-Educational institutions such as RSG Wolfsbos, the Roelof van Echten, Stad en Esch comprehensive school, the Hanzehogeschool, the Drenthe college and the Deltion hold a special place within our organisation.
+Educational institutions such as RSG Wolfsbos, the Roelof van Echten, PRO Emmen, Stad en Esch comprehensive school, the Hanzehogeschool, the Drenthe college and the Deltion hold a special place within our organisation.

 These institutions focus on the most vulnerable groups within our society.
-In addition to several Training on the Job (BBL) and School-based pathway (BOL) students, we are proud to have a regular position for a dozen or so students from the vocational college Meander.
+In addition to several Training on the Job (BBL) and School-based pathway (BOL) students, we are proud to have a regular position for a dozen or so students from the vocational colleges Meander and PRO Emmen.
 In the past we had a similar collaboration with the Alfa-college.

 In-Made is the production company of the Dutch Custodial Institutions Agency.
 They have partnered with us to offer employment and education to detainees so they can learn a trade and can reintegrate successfully into society.
 We have invited In-Made to commit their expertise and capabilities in the realisation of the government contract ‘PI Zaanstad’.

-Our coffee is not made by saints, but we do serve pure coffee.
-Together with the Ministry of Justice and Security, Zuivere Koffie (Dutch for Pure Coffee) has opened a coffee roasting plant in the prison.
+We do serve pure coffee!
+Together with the Ministry of Justice and Security, Zuivere Koffie has opened a coffee roaster in the prison.

-Here detainees are given a fair chance at a successful return to society.
-If that is not life-changing coffee!
+Inmates are given a fair chance of a successful return to society.
+If that’s not a life-changing coffee!

 We do things because we want to, not because we must.
 We create work in a responsible way by not outsourcing production to low-wage countries, but by working together with, for example, social partners in the region.